CroPo/roguelike-tutorial-2018/part_13/README.md

 item from the list, it will be equipped.
 If the item is already equipped, it will be unequipped.

 The hotkey for opening the menu will be `e`.

+## Making equipment work

+Well, now we can pick up, drop and equip armor and weapons.
+They just don't do much until now.
+Time to change that!
+First of all I will disable direct access to the values `max_hp`, `power` and `defense` of the `Actor` component, and replace them with functions of the same name, which calculate the total, including equipment.

+Also, since the level up needs to still be working I need methods to increase these three values.

+After that, I just have to get the Equipment and add all stat bonuses together.